pluginguru/ModMate/README.md

 # MIDI Mod-Mate
 ![](modmate.png)

-This is a MIDI effect (can be inserted in the MIDI effects slot of Apple Logic Pro X) to provide a very basic MIDI "macro" capability.
+This is a MIDI effect (can be inserted in the MIDI effects slot of Apple Logic Pro X) to remap various MIDI inputs to up to four MIDI continuous controllers (CCs) or channel pressure (aka monophonic aftertouch).

-I developed this specifically for use with [Airwave V3 for Omnisphere](https://www.pluginguru.com/products/airwave-v3/), a pair of sound libraries for [Spectrasonics Omnisphere](https://www.spectrasonics.net/products/omnisphere/) developed by Belgian DJ and sound designer Laurent V&eacute;ronnez (aka *Airwave*) and John "Skippy" Lemkuhl aka [PlugInGuru.com](https://www.pluginguru.com/), which are unique in that four distinct MIDI CCs (continuous controllers) can be used to affect the sound in real-time:
+I developed this specifically for use with [Airwave V3 for Omnisphere](https://www.pluginguru.com/products/airwave-v3/), a pair of sound libraries for [Spectrasonics Omnisphere](https://www.spectrasonics.net/products/omnisphere/) developed by Belgian DJ and sound designer Laurent V&eacute;ronnez (aka *Airwave*) and John "Skippy" Lehmkuhl aka [PlugInGuru.com](https://www.pluginguru.com/), which are unique in that four distinct MIDI CCs (continuous controllers) can be used to affect the sound in real-time:
  * CC#1 (mod wheel)
  * CC#2 (breath controller)
  * CC#4 (foot controller)